pwalsh/openbudgets/docs/guide/specifications/import.rst

 Basic Requirements
 ++++++++++++++++++

-* a compliant CSV file that is UTF-8 encoded
+* A compliant CSV file that is UTF-8 encoded
-* data that matches the exact expected input for the dataset you want to import
+* Data that matches the exact expected input for the dataset you want to import
-* one single datapoint per cell - no overloading of cells for multiple data points
+* One single datapoint per cell - no overloading of cells for multiple data points

 Header Requirements
 +++++++++++++++++++